(Above: This soup is great all year, but much appreciated on a snowy day.)

 What better soup is there to help weather the storm than stracciatella, sometimes referred to as Roman Egg Drop soup?
 My mother used to make a version of this.

-Here’s a quick recipe for Spinach Stracciatella Soup:
+Here’s a quick recipe for Spinach Stracciatella Soup (Serve with grated parmesan cheese on the side.):

 - Chicken broth (About 8-10 cups.
 Use your favorite.
 Homemade is easy and economical.
 See recipe below.)